Second order linear differential equations with a basis of solutions having only real zeros: Preliminaries for the proof of Theorem

 \subsection{Symmetric local homeomorphisms}

-We recall that a local homeomorphism $f\colon \C\to\bC$ is called {\em symmetric} if $f(\overline{z})=\overline{f(z)}$ for all $z\in\C$.
+We recall that a local homeo\-morphism $f\colon \C\to\bC$ is called {\em symmetric} if $f(\overline{z})=\overline{f(z)}$ for all $z\in\C$.
 In this case, the set of asymptotic values is symmetric, that is, we have $\overline{A}=A$.
 A cell decomposition is called symmetric if the complex conjugation $z\mapsto\overline{z}$ maps each cell onto a cell of the same dimension with complex conjugate label.
 If $f$ and the cell decomposition $C$ are symmetric, then the line complex $L_f$ and the tree $T_f$ are symmetric.
-Conversely, to each symmetric $C$ and $L$ (or $T$) corresponds a symmetric local homeomorphism~$f$.
+Conversely, to each symmetric $C$ and $L$ (or $T$) corresponds a symmetric local homeo\-morphism~$f$.

 The complex conjugation acts on the faces of a symmetric cell decomposition.
 So each face of a symmetric cell decomposition is either symmetric or disjoint from the real line.

 Unfortunately, for a symmetric set~$A$, a symmetric cell decomposition $C$ may not exist.
 (It exists if and only if $A$ contains at most $2$ real points.)
 There are several methods of dealing with this difficulty in the study of symmetric functions of class~$S$; see, for example, \cite{EM,EGS}.
 In this paper we will use a somewhat different approach, by using symmetric sub-decompositions of a generally non-symmetric~$C$.